-CBS Sports announcer Jim Nantz, who is calling both the NCAA Men’s Basketball Championship on Monday and The Masters for the network, is married to Courtney Richards Nantz, his second wife.
-The couple have been married since June 2012 and have two children.
+CBS Sports announcer Jim Nantz, who is calling the New England Patriots vs. Tennessee Titans AFC Divisional game on Saturday, January 13, is married to Courtney Richards Nantz, his second wife.
+The couple has been married since June 2012.

 The 57-year-old Nantz was previously married to Ann-Lorraine “Lorrie” Carlsen Nantz from 1983 to 2009.
 Nantz and Lorrie had a daughter, Caroline, who currently works at NBCUniversal’s Access Hollywood and is a USC graduate.